confluentinc/ksql/docs/developer-guide/transform-a-stream-with-ksql.rst

 destination streams, based on conditions in the data.
 This is *content-based routing* or *data routing*.

-Use a [ WHERE condition ] clause to select a subset of data.
-If you want to route streams with different criteria to other streams that are backed by different underlying Kafka topics, write multiple KSQL statements.
+Use the WHERE clause to select a subset of data.
+To route streams with different criteria to other streams that are backed by different underlying Kafka topics, write multiple KSQL queries with different WHERE clauses.

-In this example, two streams are derived from a pageview stream, both with different users selected into the output.
+In this example, two streams are derived from a ``pageviews`` stream, both with different users selected into the output.

 .. code:: sql